-Our proposal would allow households who want to to continue to use the current arrangements without modification.
-Household twho wanted to forego the current arrangements could instead receive a tax deduction for childcare expenses of up to A$60,000 per year.
+Our proposal would allow households who want to continue to use the current arrangements do so without modification.
+Households who wanted to forego the current arrangements could instead receive a tax deduction for childcare expenses of up to A$60,000 per year.

 The money could be spent on centre-based childcare, home-based care, or a nanny.

 In two-parent households that took advantage of it, each parent would be able to deduct 50% of the cost at their marginal rate up to the limit.

 Modelling of the plan by Ben Phillips of the Australian National University finds our policy would leave more than 205,000 households better off – one in five households with children.
 The ability to pick systems means none would be worse off.

 The average couple with children would be $618 per year better off.
 Highest-earning households would benefit the most, with an average benefit for the top fifth of $1,080 per year.

 But the benefit for the second bottom fifth would also be high, at $626 per year, adding 1.9% to their disposable incomes.

 Objections will include the skew of benefits toward higher earners, an initial hit to budget of $608 million per year, and the possibility that the deduction will allow private providers to push up prices.

 Against them needs to be set the boost in the size of the potential workforce big enough to make the budget cost pay for itself, and an increase in the options available to parents considering returning to work.